sboday/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/migration_procedures.rst

  require the operational benefits described in the :ref:`Why Is A New Database Needed` topic.

-.. _Options for Creating the Table:
+.. _Script Options for Migrating Data:

 =====================================
 Script Options for Migrating Data